 Lawrence Scott Atelier — corporate responsibility

-Find hand-drawn prints and beautiful bohemian inspired dresses within their collection of mindfully crafted garments.
-One of their best selling dresses is the Ember, a crew neckline, knee length dress perfect for any occasion.
+Find hand-drawn prints and beautiful bohemian-inspired dresses in the collection of their mindfully crafted garments.
+One of their best-selling dresses is the Ember, a crew neckline, knee-length dress perfect for any occasion.

 TAMGA — fabrics and materials

 Fabrics used include TENCEL, Lenzing Ecovero, European Flax Linen, and Lenzing Modal.
-They also use low impact dyes that are OEKO-Tex 100 certified.
+They also use low-impact dyes that are OEKO-Tex 100 certified.

 TAMGA — ethical sourcing

-Through its Code of Conduct, the brand also ensures the highest social and environmental standards with every one of their primary and secondary suppliers.
-The code is built on conventions from the International Labour Organization (ILO), industry best practice and their own professional experience.
+Through its Code of Conduct, the brand also ensures the highest social and environmental standards with every one of its primary and secondary suppliers.
+The code is built on conventions from the International Labour Organization (ILO), industry best practice, and their own professional experience.

 TAMGA — corporate responsibility

-For packaging: unbleached and GOTS certified organic cotton tote bags, thank you cards printed on 100% recycled thank you cards, and 100% post-consumer paper by a social enterprise in Bali.
+For packaging: unbleached and GOTS-certified organic cotton tote bags, thank you cards printed on 100% recycled thank you cards, and 100% post-consumer paper by a social enterprise in Bali.
 Shipping envelopes are also 100% compostable and made from sustainably-sourced plants.

-To do this Wearwell focuses on digging into the details by assessing how brands define and measure their own impact.
+To do this, Wearwell focuses on digging into the details by assessing how brands define and measure their impact.
 They also discuss with the brand to learn more about their production practices and environmental impact and look for third-party certifications where possible.

-There are lots to choose from so definitely check out their Dresses + Jumpsuits section to get right to the good stuff.
+There are lots to choose from, so check out their Dresses + Jumpsuits section to get right to the good stuff.
 Sizes range from XS-3XL.
-You will also find other clothing essentials, jewelry, accessories, and home products.
+Other clothing essentials, jewelry, accessories, and home products will also be found.

 Wearwell — fabrics and materials

-Fabrics used include organic cotton, TENCEL Lyocell, Modal, cotton, modal blend, and more.
+Fabrics include organic cotton, TENCEL Lyocell, Modal, cotton, modal blend, and more.
 Check out the product descriptions for more details on specific pieces.

 Wearwell — ethical sourcing

 They also look to work with brands that produce in small batches, work with secondhand products, utilize slow fashion principles, offer made-to-order garments, use a circular model, are employee-owned, and/or employ a zero waste production system.
 Have a look at product descriptions for more details on individual garments.

 Wearwell — corporate responsibility

 Find plus-size clothing, petite clothing, and everything in between within their wide selection of designs that make an especially great option for fair trade summer dresses.
-Sizes range from XXS-15X.

 SmartGlamour — fabrics and materials

-Most of their fabrics are cotton-based with some spandex for comfort.
+Most of their fabrics are cotton-based, with some spandex for comfort.

 SmartGlamour — ethical sourcing

-With that, they ensure their employees are paid fairly while working to offer more accessible products in terms of pricing, compared to most designers and boutiques.
-This makes them a great option for affordable sustainable dresses that are made ethically.
+With that, they ensure their employees are paid fairly while working to offer more accessible products in terms of pricing compared to most designers and boutiques.
+This makes them a great option for affordable, sustainable dresses that are made ethically.

 SmartGlamour — corporate responsibility

-OhSevenDays is a mindful womenswear label based in Istanbul, Turkey and we really love their vibe.
-It is simple, versatile, chic, and soft in a delightful and refreshing way.
-We especially loved the Tess Dress, the Willa Dress, and the Bailey Reversible Dress on our hunt for ethically sustainable dresses.
+OhSevenDays is a mindful womenswear label based in Istanbul, Turkey, and we love its vibe.
+It is simple, versatile, chic, soft, delightful, and refreshing.
+We especially loved the Tess, the Willa, and the Bailey Reversible Dress on our hunt for ethically sustainable dresses.